nightwatchjs/nightwatch-schematics/README.md

-# Getting Started With Schematics
+# Nightwatchjs Angular Schematics

-This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to NPM.
+Add [Nightwatchjs](https://nightwatchjs.org/) to an Angular CLI Project.

+This Schematic will:

+- install Nightwatchjs,  it's dependencies and config files
+- add necessary files for Nightwatchjs to work with Angular & Typescript
+- prompt for removal of Protractor files and configuration

 ### Testing

 To test locally, install `@angular-devkit/schematics-cli` globally and use the `schematics` command line tool.
 That tool acts the same as the `generate` command of the Angular CLI, but also has a debug mode.

 Check the documentation with

 ```bash
 schematics --help
 ```